classyPimp/turboPimp/README.md

 View part is all about react components.
 That is done via simple Opal wrapping of the React by RW class (short for React Wrapper).
 The main idea of wrapping/accessing React's functions taken from [zetachang/react.rb](https://github.com/zetachang/react.rb)) .

-Wrapping React I tried to keep it as close to React as possible without fancy-schmancy stuff.
+Wrapping React I tried to keep it as close to React as possible without unnecessary stuff.
 You should treat and write the components the way you would do with React, but with all the Ruby beautiness (long live Opal!).

 ### the hello world example